 - Add all the ingredients to a bowl or jar.

 - Chill for at least 4 hours.

 That is it!
 I would say it is easier than 1, 2, 3 even.

 - Can these Chocolate Peanut Butter Overnight oats be made vegan?
 Absolutely!
 Use a dairy free milk and opt for maple instead of honey.
 You should be all set!

-- Can I meal prep these overnight oats?
-YES!
+- You can meal prep several servings of this overnight oatmeal at a time.
 I typically make several at a time and have them ready to go when I need them.
 These are usually great for about 3-5 days in the fridge.

-- Chia seeds and flax meal are always optional.
+- Chia seeds are always optional.
 I add them to give a fiber and protein boost.
 Not your thing?
 Skip them!
 Don't have any?
 Skip them!
 You will still have a great breakfast, promise.

 Chocolate Peanut Butter Overnight Oats

 - Combine all ingredients in small jar or bowl that can be sealed.
-Stir well.
+Stir well and then cover.

 - Refrigerate overnight.
-Serving options: serve with a sprinkle of cocoa nibs, dark chocolate chips, or sliced banana.
+Serving options: serve with a sprinkle of cocoa nibs, extra peanut butter drizzle, dark chocolate chips, or sliced banana.

 - Sweeten these overnight oats with your preferred sweetener and use the maple syrup as a guide.
 Everyone has a different preferred level of sweet.